 What certification fees will I need to pay?

 Fees will be listed for the certificate for which you are applying in the certification packet you will receive from the Whitworth Educational Certification and Career Services Office.
-You may send a check payable to Whitworth University for the amount indicated, or you may use our online payment form.

 What is a temporary permit?